13.12. Neural Style Transfer¶

 return np.square(Y_hat - Y).mean()

-Style loss, similar to content loss, uses a square error function to
+Style loss, similar to content loss, also uses the squared loss function

-measure the difference in style between the composite image and style
+to measure the difference in style between the synthesized image and the

-image.
-To express the styles output by the style layers, we first use
+style image.
+To express the style output of any style layer, we first

 function to compute the style layer output.

-Assuming that the output has 1 example, \(c\) channels, and a height
+Suppose that the output has 1 example, \(c\) channels, height

 \(\mathbf{X}\mathbf{X}^\top \in \mathbb{R}^{c \times c}\), element

-correlation of the style features of channels \(i\) and \(j\).
+the correlation of the style features of channels \(i\) and

-We use this type of Gram matrix to represent the style output by the
+\(j\).
+We use this Gram matrix to represent the style output of any

-large, this often leads to large values in the Gram matrix.
-In addition,
+leads to larger values in the Gram matrix.
+Note also that the height and

-the height and width of the Gram matrix are both the number of channels
+width of the Gram matrix are both the number of channels \(c\).
+To

 def gram(X):